 Two-way MANOVA Power and Sample Size

-Power and minimum sample size for two-way MANOVA can be calculated in the same manner as for one-way MANOVA (see MANOVA Power and Sample Size).
+We can calculate power and minimum sample size for two-way MANOVA in the same manner as for one-way MANOVA (see MANOVA Power and Sample Size).

 Example 1: What is the power for the interaction of the two factors for the two-way MANOVA in Example 1 of Two-way MANOVA Example.